OpenDSA/OpenDSAX/Doc/source/Devstack.rst

 For more information about ``Birch`` see `Birch release announcement <https://open.edx.org/announcements/open-edx-release-birch-release-february-24-2015>`_.

+.. _Software_Prerequisites:

 ----------------------
 Software Prerequisites
 ----------------------
-To install and run Devstack, you must first install the following required software.
+To install and run Devstack/Fullstack, you must first install the following required software.

 Linux
 -----